 Having the collars expanded to full length does make them a little bulky and cumbersome, and they are always just like a half-turn from falling apart completely, but what can you do, ya know?
 It’s a very common collar design and its not going anywhere.

-If you think that this aspect of the collars will slow you down because you add or remove big plates often, or you use multiple bars, I would suggest springing for stage competition collars – something like the Uesaka Competition Collars that don’t have a handle to get in the way, or the Eleiko Competition Collars that have a hinge in the handles that ensures that it can be moved out of the way.
+If you think that this aspect of the collars will slow you down because you add or remove big plates often, or you use multiple bars, I would suggest springing for stage competition collars – something like the Uesaka Competition Collars that don’t have a handle to get in the way.
 They are expensive, but with the $205 that these Rogue collars cost, you’re almost there anyway in terms of price.

 Then again, if you’re really lucky, both of your collars will end up with the handle in the perfect position when tightened (below).
 That is, change plates are flush and the collars are compact – no extra adjustments needed.